Clinic Mastery Marketing

 Build keyword groups by age, problem, and funding pathway.

 A search for 'OT for autism toddler' is a different person to 'NDIS OT for adults' or 'workplace ergonomic assessment'.
 Each gets its own ad group, its own ad copy, and its own landing page section that speaks specifically to that buyer.
-Parents see copy written for parents.
-Support coordinators see copy written for support coordinators.
+The parent sees ad copy that talks about their child's milestones and the worry behind the search.
+The support coordinator sees copy that names the participant's plan type, capacity, and goals.
+The HR manager sees copy that names return to work, ergonomic risk, and reporting.
+Three different conversations.
 The conversion rate of each campaign goes up because the buyer feels seen.

 Filter out the searches that don't pay.